The Quiet Year

 - The next card is given to the current player; they choose the option that most interests them, post it in-thread, resolve it, and follow any bolded text.

-- Project counters are reduced by 1, and any finished projects are updated.
+- Project counters are reduced by 1, and any finished projects are resolved by the person who started them.

 - The current player chooses and takes an action (Discover Something New, Hold a Discussion, or Start a Project).